darius-despain/z-prefix-app/README.md

 ## Introduction:
 This repo contains a submission for the Z-Prefix CRUD application.
 The prompt details are listed in the [Prompt Details](#prompt-details) section.

-This app is deployed to Heroku on two separate applications, one for the [UI/front-end](https://z-prefix-ddespain-ui.herokuapp.com/) and one for the [API/back-end](https://z-prefix-ddespain-api.herokuapp.com/).

-*Be aware that if the application is currently spun down because it's been idle for some time, then it will likely take some time to spin back up.
-If it doesn't come up the first time you may have to refresh the page.
-I have confirmed that in its current state it will come up if a refresh is invoked*

 ## Prompt Details:
 ### Requirements:
 - Your application must be deployed and accessible to the public internet